-- > Does an organization's have a strategy / strategic plan? - Is the Procurement aligned with the overall mandate and strategy of the organization (is it the part of an organizational strategy)?
+- " Does the organization have a strategy / strategic plan? - " Is the procurement aligned with the overall mandate and strategy of the organization (is it the part of an organizational strategy)?

 The ultimate objective of procurement is to add value to the organization in fulfilling its goals and objectives.
 Procurement activities support organizational mandates on a daily basis by obtaining the necessary inputs for the organization to do its work.